 These small exercises make learning about place value and face value fun and interactive.

-Recognising the distinction between place value and face value is one of the key components in early mathematics education.
-The terms may sound alike, but their definitions are worlds apart.
+Recognising the distinction between place value and face value is one of the key components in early mathematics.
+These terms may sound alike, but their definitions are worlds apart.
 A digit’s face value is simply the number itself.
 On the other hand, place value gives us information on the significance of the number depending on its position in the larger digit.

 Example: In 5432, the digit 4 is in the hundreds place.